Last Updated on

 A woman can choose to wait for a man with the character and integrity that she respects and wants.
 But as she waits she should prepare herself as well.
 Being with a man of integrity will not be like being with other men.
 He will be seeking a partner that will treat him with the same level of unconditional love with which he treats himself.
 If she brings her judgments, fears, and emotional reactions to the relationship, he may decide that he would rather be with someone else.

-As you begin to evaluate these elements in your relationships, begin by asking what your own motivations are.
-To do this effectively you will need to be aware of your emotions and not the story in your mind.
-The story in the mind is too often the denial system or one of the transient voices in our head.
 You will be much more effective in being aware of another once you become self aware of your own emotional motivations, and beliefs.
 Whenever you evaluate your relationships, begin by looking at your half.

 To gain mastery over your half of the relationship, including your perceptions, expectations, thoughts, beliefs and emotions, begin by practicing the exercises in the Self Mastery Program.